Overview

 Research Focus

-My other publications include essays on musical performance in the nineteenth century and improvisation in the eighteenth century, Mozart, Guitar Hero, media archaeology in relation to historically informed performance, and audiovisual correspondences in the context of digital games.
-I am also editor of Keyboard Perspectives, the journal of the Westfield Center for Historical Keyboard Studies.
-The editorial team is always pleased to consider articles for publication in the journal.
+My other publications include essays on musical performance in the nineteenth century and improvisation in the eighteenth century, Mozart, Guitar Hero, media archaeology in relation to historically informed performance, audiovisual correspondences in digital games, Brahms and E. T. A. Hoffmann, and the cultural techniques through which music becomes playable, memorable, and transmissible.

 Performance